-Eurydice Unit for England, Wales and Northern Ireland Centre for Information and Reviews National Foundation for Educational Research (NFER) The Mere, Upton Park Slough, Berkshire, SL1 2DQ
+Eurydice Unit for England, Wales and Northern Ireland Centre for Research Planning and Knowledge Management The Mere, Upton Park Slough, Berkshire, SL1 2DQ

-Eurydice Unit Scotland c/o Learning Analysis Education Analytical Services Scottish Government Area 2D South Victoria Quay Edinburgh EH6 6QQ
+Eurydice Unit Scotland Learning Directorate Scottish Government 2-C (North) Victoria Quay Edinburgh EH6 6QQ

-The Structure of the European Education Systems 2016/17: Schematic Diagrams
+The Structure of the European Education Systems 2018/19: Schematic Diagrams

-This report provides information on the structure of mainstream education in European countries from pre-primary to tertiary level for the 2016/17 school and academic year.
-It includes national schematic diagrams, an explanatory guide and maps showing the main organisational models of pre-primary and compulsory education.
+This report provides information on the structure of mainstream European education systems, from pre-primary to tertiary level for the 2018/19 school and academic year.
+It includes national schematic diagrams, an explanatory guide and a map showing visually the main organisational models of compulsory education.
+They also reveal that there are three main organisational models of primary and lower secondary education in Europe: Single Structured Education, common core curriculum provision and differentiated lower secondary education.
 The information is available for 43 European education systems covering 38 countries participating in the EU's Erasmus+ programme.